Sustainability

 How We Should Act

-The "How We Should Act" details the CSR activities that each MITSUBA Group employee should practice in his/her daily work in order for MITSUBA Group to respond to society’s expectations and build a trustworthy business.
-To ensure we respond to society’s expectations and are a trustworthy business, MITSUBA has established the items in "How We Should Act".
+The “How We Should Act” details the sustainability actions that each MITSUBA Group employee should practice in his / her daily work in order for MITSUBA Group to respond to society’s expectations and build a trustworthy business.
+To ensure we respond to society’s expectations and are a trustworthy business, MITSUBA has established the items in “How We Should Act.”

 Corporate Ethics